Supposedly the Kimberley is pristine and untouched, the world's largest true wilderness.

 Many people here can't imagine camping without a camp fire.
 A fire is often needed for cooking and is just as important to socialise around and spin yarns in the evening.

 Well, in many areas, especially national parks and conservation areas, fires are not allowed.
 Period.
 In other parts of the Kimberley fires may be allowed at times and fire bans may be in place at other times.

 Part of the reason for the bans is the risk of bush fires.
 I guarantee that no matter when you visit, you will see bush fires on your travels.
 The whole Kimberley burns, every year.
 Most travellers assume these are managed burns or that it is necessary for the country to burn so new seeds can germinate.
 Nonsense.

 Very few of those fires are managed, though many have been lit on purpose.
-Arson is a big problem, but so are fires that are lit accidentally.
+Arson is a big problem, but so are fires that are lit accidentally and possibly the biggest problem, misguided fire management strategies.
 In short, fires are a big problem, a big threat to the ecological balance of the Kimberley region.
 As if we needed another one.

 Yes, this country evolved to burn and many species need fire.
 But they need it at the right time of the year and certainly not every year.
 What you see on the horizon is far too much.

 There is another issue with camp fires.
 Wood is a somewhat scarce resource here.
 In some regions it's scarcer than in others and some areas are frequented by more people than others.
 In many places fires are forbidden to protect this valuable resource.